 Twelve parallel worlds!
 Twelve Green Lanterns!
 And one unstoppable menace!
 Hal Jordan joins the Green Lanterns of the Multiverse—including Bat-Lantern, Tangent Green Lantern and more—to save a dying Multiverse, defeat the relentless Anti-Man and embark upon their “Quest for the Cosmic Grail”!
 It’s another Morrison/Sharp science fantasy epic!

-Thanks to the cover for the issue we have a decent guess as to who seven of those Lanterns joining Earth 1’s Hal Jordan will be.
-I’ve pulled together an explainer for those seven light slingers.
+Thanks to the cover for the issue we have a decent guess as to who seven of those Lanterns joining Earth Prime’s Hal Jordan will be.
+Three more appear in issue 10 bringing the total of known Lanterns to 10.
+Two, including the mysterious black, fin-headed Lantern on the cover, will likely be revealed in issue 11.
+I’ve pulled together an explainer for these ten light slingers starting with the seven from the cover.
 They’re listed below from left to right in the above image.

 First Appearance: Animal Man Vol. 1 #23